BEAUTY IN THORNS

-Told by the voices of five extraordinary women – the wives and mistresses and muses of the famous artists of the Pre-Raphaelite circle – BEAUTY IN THORNS tells the story of love, desire, obsession and tragedy that lies behind the creation of this famous depiction of Sleeping Beauty.
+Told by the voices of four extraordinary women – the wives and mistresses and muses of the famous artists of the Pre-Raphaelite circle – BEAUTY IN THORNS tells the story of love, desire, obsession and tragedy that lies behind the creation of this famous depiction of Sleeping Beauty.

 In chronological order of birth: